-Sul-Po-Mag is a naturally occurring mineral containing 22 percent sulfur, 22 percent potash, and 11.1 percent magnesium — an excellent specialty product for any organic gardening program.
+Sul-Po-Mag is a naturally occurring mineral containing 22% sulfur, 22% potash, and 11.1% magnesium — an excellent specialty product for any organic gardening program.

 Sulfur is a basic mineral often lacking in alkaline soils.
 Apply granulated sulfur at 5 pounds per 1,000 square feet twice annually to help lower base saturation of calcium and raise magnesium.
 Be careful not to breathe dust, over-apply, or use when planting seed.
 Can act as a pre-emergent.
 It should not be used in acidic soils.

 You can make my recipe for this foliar feeding spray and soil-fertilizer mixture at home.

 • 1 gallon water

 • 1 cup manure compost tea or liquid humate

 • 1 ounce molasses